crankycyclops/trogserve/README.md

 A Laravel + Vue.js frontend for the [trogdor-pp](https://github.com/crankycyclops/trogdor-pp "trogdor-pp") text adventure game engine, which allows for the easy creation, configuration, and management of a browser-accessible text-based [MUD](https://en.wikipedia.org/wiki/MUD "MUD") server.

 **WARNING:** this project is not yet in a useable state.
-Currently, the following features are implemented:
+Currently, only the following features are implemented:

 1. A partially implemented REST API (accessible to admins only) for creating, querying, updating, and deleting games and players.
 The implemented endpoints are as follows:
  - GET /admin/api/info: for returning global information and statistics about the configured instance of trogdord